webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Descriptors/Half-Giant.md

 ---
 aliases:
 - Half-Giant
 tags:
 - Compendiums/CSRD/en/Descriptors
 - Descriptor
-title: Half-Giant
-collection: Descriptors
-kind: Compendiums
 ---

 ## Half-Giant
 You stand at least 12 feet (4 m) tall and tower over everyone around you.
 Whether you are a full-blooded giant or merely have giant heritage from large ancestors, you're massive.
 Always large for your age, it became an issue only once you reached puberty and topped 7 feet (2 m) in height, and kept growing from there.
 ### You gain the following characteristics